Barcelona S.C.

 Barcelona Sporting Club was founded on 1 May 1925, by Eutimio Pérez, a Spanish immigrant who named the club after his home city of Barcelona.
 Since then, Barcelona Sporting Club has become the most popular club in the country.
 The club holds a long-standing rivalry with Emelec, where matches between the two teams are considered the most important derby in Ecuador, commonly referred to as "El Clásico del Astillero".
 The club plays their home matches in Estadio Monumental Banco Pichincha, the largest stadium in the country.

 In addition to football, the club has teams in professional basketball, bowling, boxing, swimming, volleyball, baseball, athletics, and tennis.
 In 2008, its basketball team was the champion in the Ecuadorian National Basketball League.

 History

+Foundation and early years (1925–1969)

+Barcelona Sporting Club's 1st squad of 15 June 1925.
+The coach was Eutimio Pérez.

-Foundation and early years (1925–1969)Barcelona Sporting Club was founded on 1 May 1925 by Eutimio Pérez, a Spanish immigrant who decided to name the club after his home city of Barcelona, Spain.
+Barcelona Sporting Club was founded on 1 May 1925 by Eutimio Pérez, a Spanish immigrant who decided to name the club after his home city of Barcelona, Spain.
 The team was named after Pérez's return to Ecuador, and BSC's Barça-like crest was adopted later on.
 The team competed in the provincial amateur tournament organized by Asociación de Fútbol del Guayas (AFG), which included clubs from around the Guayas Province in Ecuador.
 In the 1940s, Barcelona's popularity grew partly by its notoriety in playing matches against important Colombian teams, such as Deportivo Cali and Millionarios, two of the best teams from Colombia's golden era of football.
 Barcelona defeated Millionarios twice in Guayaquil, by scores of 3–2 and 1–0.